uchicago-cs/cmsc23320/website/projects.rst

 Project 2: chitcp
 ~~~~~~~~~~~~~~~~~

-.. admonition:: NOTE: Project 2b has not yet been updated for Winter 2020!

-   That said, the only major change we expect is to add support for persist
-   timers to the project.
-The rest of the project should remain largely the same.

 In this project you will be implementing the Transmission Control Protocol, as
 specified in `[RFC793] <http://tools.ietf.org/html/rfc793>`__.
 However, instead
 of implementing it inside the operating system itself, you will be implementing